How to Watch World Cup 2026 Live on SBS Australia

 Yes.
 SBS says the full tournament will be shown live and free.
 That includes all 104 matches on SBS On Demand, with television coverage also running across SBS and SBS VICELAND.

 For Australia fans, the viewing plan is more about convenience than access barriers.
 Choose SBS On Demand for the full schedule, then use the free-to-air channels where the lineup suits you.
-On top of that, the rights wording is already unusually clear.
+On top of that, the rights wording is already unusually clear, which removes a lot of last-minute guesswork.

-Does SBS Australia have World Cup 2026 rights?
+Does SBS Australia have World Cup 2026 rights in Australia?

 Yes.
 SBS has live, free and exclusive Australian rights for the FIFA World Cup 2026.

-Will SBS Australia show every World Cup 2026 match?
+Will SBS Australia show all 104 World Cup 2026 matches?

 Yes.
 SBS says all 104 matches will be shown live and free across SBS, SBS VICELAND, and SBS On Demand.